12 Customizing Graphs

 - Press the CTRL key while selecting multiple Themes, then right-click and choose Combine from the shortcut menu.
 The shortcut menu in the tool provides an option for editing a Theme, allowing the user to add/delete properties from an existing Theme.

-- If you right-click on a graph Theme and save it as your System Theme in the Theme Organizer, then each time you plot a new graph, the System Theme will be applied regardless of the settings that were saved with the graph template.
+- If you right-click on a graph Theme and save it as your System Theme, then each time you plot a new graph, this System Theme will be applied regardless of the settings that were saved with the graph template†.

 - You can load a graph Theme in the Export Graph dialog and the Theme will be applied to the exported image file.